-Step off the well beaten tourist track and into the heart of some of Australia’s most beautiful land and seascapes.
-Use your gap year or career break in Australia to immerse yourself in this rewarding volunteer programme designed to preserve some of Australia’s most impressive natural wonders.
+Step off the tourist track and into the heart of some of Australia’s most beautiful land and seascapes.
+Travel during your gap year, career break or summer escape, and take part in vital conservation work on a volunteer programme designed to preserve the environment and help reverse the impacts of climate change

-Depending on where you decide to do the project, you will take part in projects promoting the conservation of flaura and forna, wildlife, parks, coastlines and waterways.
+Depending on where you decide to do the project, you will take part in projects promoting the conservation of flora and fauna, wildlife, parks, coastlines and waterways.

 The individual projects that you are helping on will usually last a week or two, giving you the opportunity to help with more than one aspect of conservation.
 In essence, this means you’ll experience at least two different projects with varying types of conservation work when staying for 4 weeks.